 One of the many lessons of this pandemic is interdependence.
 What’s best for our neighbor is best for us as well—our health is bound together.

-While COVID-19 vaccinations have started, it’s important that we keep wearing masks—or even double masking—to keep ourselves and our communities safe, especially as we face new strains of the virus.
+While COVID-19 vaccinations are underway, it’s important that we keep wearing masks—or even double masking—to keep ourselves and our communities safe, especially as we face new strains of the virus.
 The Centers for Disease Control and Prevention (CDC) recommends wearing a cloth face covering in public settings and when around people who are not part of your household, and many states and municipalities have made this a requirement.
 By wearing a mask, we’re protecting each other from anything we might transmit—and further helping to stop the spread of the virus.

 - While N95 masks are still in short supply and should be used by health care workers and other first responders, there are ways that you can maximize the effectiveness of your homemade or purchased fabric masks.
 Your fabric mask should fit snugly from the bridge of your nose to under your chin, and masks with adjustable ear loops are even better.